dmakvh/eureka/Understanding-eureka-client-server-communication.md

 ## Time Lag

-All operations from Eureka client may take some time to reflect on the Eureka servers and subsequently on other Eureka clients.
-This is because
+All operations from Eureka client may take some time to reflect on the Eureka servers and subsequently in other Eureka clients.
+This is because of the caching of the payload on the eureka server which happens periodically to reflect the new data.
+The Eureka clients also fetch the delta periodically.